Casper Hoogenraad

-Casper Hoogenraad is a Dutch Cell Biologist who specializes in molecular neuroscience.
+Casper Hoogenraad is a Dutch cell biologist who specializes in molecular neuroscience.
 The focus of his research is the basic molecular and cellular mechanisms that regulate the development and function of the brain.
 As of January 2020, he serves as Vice President of Neuroscience at Genentech Research and Early Development.

-Biography and research
+Biography and academic career

 Casper Hoogenraad was born in 1973 in Delft and grew up in Gouda, in The Netherlands.
 He received his B.S. in Biochemistry and M.S. in Molecular Biology from Utrecht University, and his doctorate in Cell Biology from the Erasmus University Rotterdam.
 In 2002, Hoogenraad started his post-doctoral research at Massachusetts Institute of Technology in Cambridge, USA.
-In 2005, he returned to the Netherlands and joined the faculty of the Erasmus University Medical Center in Rotterdam as Associate Professor in the Department of Neuroscience.
+In 2005, he returned to the Netherlands and joined the faculty of the Erasmus University Medical Center in Rotterdam as associate professor in the Department of Neuroscience.
 In 2011 he joined Utrecht University as full Professor of Molecular Neuroscience, and served as Chair of Cell Biology, Neurobiology and Biophysics for 10 years.
-He is Adjunct Professor in Department of Biochemistry and Biophysics at University of California San Francisco (UCSF).
+He is adjunct professor in Department of Biochemistry and Biophysics at University of California, San Francisco (UCSF).